netcan/config-loader/README.md

 ```

 ## Notice
-The current framework depends on the following two library:
+The current framework depends on the following libraries:
 - `tinyxml2`, used for parsing xml configuration files
 - `jsoncpp`, used for parsing json configuration files
+- `yamlcpp`, used for parsing yaml configuration files

 In the future, these libraries may be enabled through CMake options to avoid unnecessary dependencies in actual use: only using xml will only rely on the xml parsing library.